holoxica/kinect_azure/README.md

 # Azure Kinect Library for Node / Electron

+Modified by Christopher Blackwell to work with NW.js on Windows, using [nw-gyp](https://github.com/nwjs/nw-gyp).

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=NUZP3U3QZEQV2&currency_code=EUR&source=url)

 This library enables you to use the Azure Kinect in your nodejs or electron apps.